Dairy Cows Veal Calves Beef Cattle Fun Facts

 Calves born to dairy cows are separated from their mothers immediately after birth.
 The female calves are raised to replace older dairy cows in the milking herd.
 After three or four years of intense and stressful milk production, the females are sent to slaughter.

-The male calves also have a horrific fate.
 Since they will never produce milk, male dairy calves are of little or no value to the dairy farmer and are sent to veal farms.
-The veal industry is a byproduct of the dairy industry; by supporting one industry, you are inevitably supporting the other.
+The veal industry is a byproduct of the dairy industry; by supporting one industry, the the other benefits too.

 On the Farm